MadeByParker/MadeByParker/README.md

 ![Intro](https://github.com/Parker06/Parker06/blob/main/header.gif)

-# 👋 &nbsp;Hi there
+# 👋 &nbsp;Hi there, my name is Harry

-I'm a Computing and Cyber Security advocate, currently working in Data Forensics.
+I have a big interest in technology (more specifically Cyber Security and protecting people online), currently working in Data Forensics.
 I enjoy coding cyber security projects, wondering about how AI will take over the world alongside creating interactive, user-friendly UI websites.
-I play football, sometimes too competitive, enjoy playing video games and being an all-round good human being.
+I play football, sometimes too passionate, enjoy playing video games and being an all-round good human being.
 You can find me on Instagram [@_madebyparker](https://www.instagram.com/_madebyparker/).
 You can also check out my website [harryparker.co.uk](https://harryparker.co.uk) for more.

 ⚡ Fun fact: ...
 I have cerebral palsy but that doesn't stop me from loving what I'm doing.